 Is it white?
 Has it been refined?
-Then it’s probably a “bad” carb—a food that has had fiber removed or has been refined through other processes.
-Simple carbohydrates like those in sugar, syrup, candy, and soda digest easily and can offer a quick burst of energy that also leads to a faster rise in blood sugar and insulin secretion.
+Then it’s probably a simple carb—a food that has had fiber removed or has been refined through other processes.
+Simple carbohydrates digest easily and can offer a quick burst of energy that also leads to a faster rise in blood sugar and insulin secretion.
 These are temporary conditions that can, over the long haul, lead to insulin resistance and even diabetes.
-But don’t think all complex carbs are “good”: Complex carbohydrates that have been refined and processed, such as white bread and white rice (unless they are marked “enriched”), have had many of their nutrients and fiber removed, so they’re not the best choice either.
+Simple carbs are often those we eat most often – white bread, regular pasta, white rice, desserts, and sugary drinks.
+“Simple carbs cause swings in blood sugar,” Caro says, “which turns on your appetite and leads to overeating, because you crave more food.”

-Rich in fiber and micronutrients, “good” carbohydrates are vital for keeping our bodies nourished and healthy.
-Fiber-rich complex carbohydrates such as those in whole grain breads and cereals, fruits, starchy vegetables (potatoes, squash, yams, and corn), and legumes (beans, peas, lentils, and peanuts) take longer to digest, helping you avoid the dip in energy that accompanies a refined carb.
-The fiber in these foods will also keep you feeling fuller and help you feel more satisfied, so you’re less likely to fall into the habit of diving into the nearest “bad” carb when ravenously hungry.
+On the other hand, complex carbs are rich in fiber and micronutrients and are vital for keeping our bodies nourished and healthy.
+Fiber-rich complex carbohydrates such as those in whole grain breads, fruit, starchy vegetables (potatoes, squash, yams, and corn), legumes (beans, peas, and lentils) and seeds and nuts all take longer to digest, helping you avoid the dip in energy that accompanies a simple carb.
+The fiber in these foods will also keep you feeling fuller and help you feel more satisfied, so you’re less likely to fall into the habit of diving into the nearest simple carb when ravenously hungry.

 Experts suggest that three quarters of your plate at any meal should be filled with complex carbohydrates, like fruits, vegetables, and whole grains.
 “When the changes you make in your eating habits can be sustained,” Caro says, “The changes to your health can be permanent too.”